OriolFilter/Elphelt/Mu/Leo/README.md

 2D gets a CH, slightly delayed (1/2 frames) 2D also gets a CH, further delay will whiff, still safe tho.

-f.S gets hit, no CH, can't get anything out of it due to distance.
+f.S wins, no CH, can't get anything out of it due to distance.
 I dont like the idea of pulling shotgun against leo in neutral anyway.

 ### Leo's 2S